If the car battery warning light comes on while you're driving, it's not a problem to put off: it's a sign that the charging system is not working.

 AGM vs EFB batteries: real differences, which one to choose and when it really pays off

-Can the battery light come on intermittently?
+Can the light come on intermittently?

-Yes, it often indicates faulty voltage regulator.
+Yes, it often indicates an unstable electrical problem.

-Can I restart the car with boosters?
+Can I restart with a booster?

 Conclusion